Entering the German coffee market

 Specialised importers are able to buy small volumes of high-quality and single origin coffees.
 Examples of specialised importers in Germany are: Rehm & Co (specialty coffee), Touton Specialties Coffee (specialty coffee), Interamerican (specialty coffee), GEPA (fair trade), Rapunzel (organic and fair trade), El Puente (fair trade) and Slokoffie (organic sustainable coffee).

-Who may find this an interesting channel?
+For whom is this an interesting entry channel?
 The most interesting channel for you will depend on the quality of your coffee and your supply capacity in terms of volume.
 If you are an exporter of green coffee beans and can you offer high volumes (10 containers or more), you should look into entering the German market through large importing companies.
 These companies usually have agents or representative offices in producing countries, which can be your first point of contact.

 Specialised traders can be interesting if you have evidence of high cupping scores at least 80 or higher, although some buyers may require scores higher than 85, plus sustainability certification, such as organic or fair trade, or you are selling single origin coffee.
 Keep in mind that many specialised importers prefer to work directly with producers or cooperatives.